-Effective University Board of Trustees Approval Date: June 14, 2012 Implementation Date (month/year): August 2012 Campus or Cen ter Location Campus or Center Location to which the Tuition Differential fee will apply (If the entire university, indicate as such): Entire university Undergraduate e Course(s) Course(s).
-(If the tuition differential fee applies to all university All university undergraduate courses undergraduate courses, indicate as such.
-If not, also provide a rationale for the differentiation among courses): Current and Proposed Increase Current Undergraduate Tuition Differential per credit hour: \$32.00 Percentage tuition differential fee increase (calculated as a 11% percentage of the sum of base tuition plus tuition differential): \$ Increase in tuition differential per credit hour: \$14.88 \$ Increase in tuition differential for 30 credit hours: \$446.40 • • • • • Projected Differential Incremental differential fee revenue generated in 2012-13 (projected) : \$11,853,192 Total differential fee revenue generated in 2012-13 (projected): \$32,357,268 Intended Cost-efficient utilization of instructional technology and innovation enhance timely college completion rates, attainment and career placement through activities such as: Need-Based Financial Aid (at 40%): Expand access for stu needed financial support for talented students with limited in students supported with financial aid scholarships and reduc Expanding the High Skilled Workforce and Assuring Jol programs and degrees awarded; Strengthened relationships partnerships; Expanded professional support for job placem Academic Advising and Veterans' Support: Enhanced ac time-to-degree, improved graduation rates, reducing excess Improved tracking of students and graduates.
-Financial Courseling and Data Deduction.
-Financial imm act of the increasing eacts of higher education will get ad
+Effective Date University Board of Trustees Approval Date: June 2012 Implementation Date (month/year): August 2012 Campus or Cen ter Location Campus or Center Location to which the Tuition Differential fee will apply (If the entire university, indicate as such): Entire university Undergraduate Course(s) Course(s).
+(If the tuition differential fee applies to all university undergraduate courses, indicate as such.
+If not, also provide a rationale for the differentiation among courses): All university undergraduate courses Current and Proposed Increase n the Tuition Differential Fee Current Undergraduate Tuition Differential per credit hour: \$52.29 Percentage tuition differential fee increase (calculated as a percentage of the sum of base tuition plus tuition differential): 15% \$ Increase in tuition differential per credit hour: \$20.29 \$ Increase in tuition differential for 30 credit hours: \$608.70 Projected Differential F Revenue Generated Incremental differential fee revenue generated in 2012-13 (projected) : \$14,039,416 Total differential fee revenue generated in 2012-13 (projected): \$29,831,109 Intended Uses

+Cost-efficient utilization of instructional technology and innovation, along with investments in faculty and professional staff to enhance timely college completion rates, attainment and career placement through activities such as: